KEP-5729: DRA: ResourceClaim Support for Workloads

 Deallocate

 The ResourceClaim controller will continue to deallocate claims when there are no entries in the ResourceClaim’s status.reservedFor.
 References to PodGroups in status.reservedFor are removed after the PodGroup is deleted.
-PodGroup deletion should be gated by a finalizer managed by the creator of the PodGroup to prevent the PodGroup from being removed from status.reservedFor before all of its Pods are done using the ResourceClaim.
-When no more Pods in the group are expected to run, the creator of the PodGroup is responsible for removing the finalizer and deleting the PodGroup.
+PodGroup deletion is gated by a finalizer managed by kube-controller-manager to prevent the PodGroup from being removed from status.reservedFor before all of its Pods are done using the ResourceClaim.
+When no more Pods in the group are expected to run, the creator of the PodGroup is responsible for deleting it to free up the devices allocated by its ResourceClaims.

 Determining Allowed Pods for a ResourceClaim